Gaza war protests in the United States: University protests

 On October 26, a group of anti-war students protested at Cooper Union.
-A group of Jewish students claimed they'd barricaded themselves in the library to hide from the "aggressive" protesters, but the New York City Police Department denied this, reporting that there had been "no danger" to the Jewish students.
+A group of Jewish students claimed they'd barricaded themselves in the library to hide from the "aggressive" protesters, but the New York City Police Department said that there had been "no danger" to the Jewish students.
 The account told by the Jewish students was repeated by elected officials and media accounts, including condemnations from the Anti-Defamation League, the American Jewish Committee, New York Governor Kathy Hochul, and Manhattan Borough President Mark Levine.

 Anti-war student protesters at Columbia University reported experiencing targeted harassment.
 Students walked out of a class taught by Hillary Clinton in support of Palestine after her comments against a ceasefire.
 Pro-Palestine protesters heckled Clinton on November 29 at Columbia University's International Affairs Building and accused her of supporting genocide.

 In January 2024, students at a pro-Palestine demonstration at Columbia University were attacked with Skunk.
-One victim, who claimed that Palestinian friends recognized the odor as Skunk, described it as having the smell of "poop mixed with decaying animal".
+One victim, who said that Palestinian friends recognized the odor as Skunk, described it as having the smell of "poop mixed with decaying animal".
 Victims of the attack reported difficulty removing the odor from their clothes and other possessions, and that the effects of the spray including its odor, skin irritation, nausea, and dizziness continued days after the attack despite efforts to remove it.
 In response, demonstrators organized a protest outside the university.
 The incident was being investigated by the New York City Police Department as a potential hate crime.
 Students for Justice in Palestine and Jewish Voice for Peace published a report in which they stated the perpetrators were former IDF soldiers and current Columbia students.

 At a pro-Palestinian rally held by students of Columbia University, protesters chanted "there is only one solution, intifada revolution", "Yemen, Yemen make us proud, turn another ship around" (a pro-Houthi slogan) and "NYPD, KKK, IDF, they're all the same".